iamdtang/skaterdav85.github.io/_posts/2016-01-14-testing-ember-components-with-both-unit-and-integration-tests.md

 {% endraw %}
 ```

-As you can see, this can be quite cumbersome, especially when the HTML becomes more complicated.
-You basically have to go through the DOM and see what was rendered in order to verify that the computed property returns what is expected.
+This can be a little cumbersome, especially when the HTML becomes more complicated.
+You basically have to go through the DOM and see what was rendered in order to make assertions against the data.

-Instead, I prefer to test the computed property itself.
-This is where a unit test for a component becomes useful.
+Instead, another approach is to test the computed property itself in a unit test.

 To generate a unit test for a component, run: